 Improve real time messaging to drivers using VMS.
-VMS sites displaying route messages established.
+AQAP1(2) VMS sites displaying route messages established.
 A629 to have new messages added.
 Further locations to be developed - ongoing and part of LTP scheme.
-Potential strategy document to be developed which links to west yorkshire key route network board Named Improved traffic flows, reduced congestion Development of parking strategy Assess feasibility of technology to assist strategy development eg VMS signage.
+Potential strategy document to be developed which links to west Yorkshire key route network board Named Improved traffic flows, reduced congestion Development of parking strategy AQAP5(3) Assess feasibility of technology to assist strategy development e.g. VMS signage.
 Parking standards incorporated within the local plan.
-Named Improved traffic flows Improve traffic flow by improving signals needed to allow for interaction with freight/van in cab technology Kirklees is piloting in cab technology to give link between cab and signals.
+Named Improved traffic flows Improve traffic flow by improving signals needed to allow for interaction with freight/van in cab technology AQAP1(3) Kirklees is piloting in cab technology to give link between cab and signals.
 Learning from this to be shared when available.
-Signals will need upgrading - plan needed for funding source, timeline and strategy for contact and agreement with freight owners Named Improved traffic flows, reduced congestion Traffic Planning and Infras ructure Develop package of works to alleviate congestion.
-Corridor Improvement Programme A646 and A58/A672 corridor resilience; A629 corridor improvements Sowerby Bridge outline proposal complete - outline business case only.
+Signals will need upgrading - plan needed for funding source, timeline and strategy for contact and agreement with freight owners Named Improved traffic flows, reduced congestion Traffic Planning and Infras tructure Develop package of works to alleviate congestion.
+Corridor Improvement Programme A646 and A58/A672 corridor resilience; A629 corridor improvements AQAP1(2) Sowerby Bridge outline proposal complete - outline business case only.
 Hebden Bridge and Luddenden Foot same stage.
 A629 corridor improvements are a range of active delivery projects (phases a1, 1b, 2, 3, 4 and 5) being delivered as part of the WY+TF.
-Named Improved traffic flows, reduced congestion Develop NE Calderdale Transformational Project Package to alleviate congestion on A58 Hipperholme and A6036 Stump Cross Package may include works in the wider NE Calderdale network.
+Named Improved traffic flows, reduced congestion Develop NE Calderdale Transformational Project Package to alleviate congestion on A58 Hipperholme and A6036 Stump Cross AQAP1(2) Package may include works in the wider NE Calderdale network.
 Only funded pre feasibility.
-Named Improved traffic flows, reduced congestion Improve A641 corridor Brighouse Being delivered as part of WY+TF Named Improved traffic flows Creation of new junction (24a M62) Led by Kirklees - a WY+TF scheme - important as should improve impacts on the network Named Improved traffic flows Make A644 Cooper Bridge air quality compliant Feasibility study parts 1 and 2 completed, part 3 submitted.
+Named Improved traffic flows, reduced congestion Improve A641 corridor Brighouse AQAP1(2) Being delivered as part of WY+TF Named Improved traffic flows Creation of new junction (24a M62) AQAP1(2) Led by Kirklees - a WY+TF scheme - important as should improve impacts on the network Named Improved traffic flows Make A644 Cooper Bridge air quality compliant NA Feasibility study parts 1 and 2 completed, part 3 submitted.
 Bring forward compliance on air quality for the Calderdale section of Cooper Bridge.
 Trialling Defra low emissions factor toolkit on this area.
-Named % decrease giving measured concentration of xx
+Named Completed